-Fig. 21: Climatological mean temperature biases for (top) 60-90N and (bottom) 60-90S for the (left) winter and clight) Spring seasons.
-The climatological means for the CCMs and ERA-Interim data from 1980 to 1999 are included.
+Fig. 15: Climatological mean temperature biases for (top) 60-90N and (bottom) 60-90S for the (left) winter and fight) spring seasons.
+The climatological means for the CCMs and ERA-Interim data from 1999 are mounted.
 Biases are calculated relative to ERA-Interim reanalyses.
 The grey area shows ERA-Interim plus and minus 1 standard deviation (s) about the climatological mean.
 The turquoise area shows plus and minus 1 standard deviation about the multi-model mean.